Cluster-breaking and reconfiguration effects in $_\Lambda^{12}\rm{B}$ hypernucleus: III. Results and Discussions

 Next, we focus on the results of these states after introducing a $\Lambda$ particle.
 Here, we select the hypernuclear states in which the $\Lambda$ particle dominantly occupies the $s$ state, following the same method described in the Appendix A of Ref.~\cite{Tian2025}.
 The energy levels are shown in Fig.~\ref{spectrum}.
-Additionally, we present the results of the Hyper-Brink cluster model using the "Cluster interaction."
+Additionally, we present the results of the Hyper-Brink cluster model for $1^-$ states by using the ``Cluster interaction."
 Significant differences are observed between the two models, even though the energy levels of the core nuclei are well reproduced.
 This indicates that cluster-breaking plays a crucial role in describing the hypernuclear wave function, particularly for low-lying shell-like states.
-Additionally, the level spacing between the ground state (shell-like) and the Hoyle-analog state increases upon the addition of a $\Lambda$ hyperon.
-In our calculation, the spacing between the $3/2^-_1$ and $3/2^-_4$ states of $_\Lambda^{12}\mathrm{B}$ exceeds that between the $1^-_1$ and $1^-_4$ states of $^{11}\mathrm{B}$ by 3.8 MeV.
+Due to the $2^-$ states of $_\Lambda^{12}\mathrm{B}$ include the core nucleus excitation of $^{11}\mathrm{B}(5/2^-)$, we concentrate on the discussion of $1^-$ states.
+The level spacing between the ground state (shell-like) and the Hoyle-analog state increases upon the addition of a $\Lambda$ hyperon.
+In our calculation, the spacing between the $1^-_1$ and $1^-_4$ states of $_\Lambda^{12}\mathrm{B}$ exceeds that between the $3/2^-_1$ and $3/2^-_3$ states of $^{11}\mathrm{B}$ by 3.8 MeV.
 This result closely resembles the enhanced energy level of the Hoyle state, $^{12}\rm{C}$ ($0_2^+$), as reported in Ref~\cite{Hiyama2000}.
 To further investigate the importance of cluster-breaking, we calculate the electric quadrupole transition strength $B(E2)$, defined by the corresponding transition operator and strength as

 where the $\tau_{iz}$ represents the isospin projection of the $i$th nucleon.
 To compare the $B(E2)$ strengths of $_\Lambda^{12}\rm{B}$ and $^{11}\rm{B}$, we apply a correction to $B(E2)$, assuming that the $\Lambda$ particle occupies the $s$ orbit in the low-lying hypernuclear states.
 This treatment of $B(E2)$ is consistent with previous studies in Refs~\cite{motoba_progr_1983,Hiyama1999,isaka_impurity_2015,Isaka2012}.
 The $B(E2)$ results are presented in Table~\ref{be2}, alongside other model calculations.
 The current $B(E2)$ results are consistent with those from the AMD calculation.
 While the energy levels obtained from the GCM-Brink calculation with "Cluster interaction" align well with the current results, the $B(E2)$ value shows a notable discrepancy.
 By comparing the $3/2^-_3 \rightarrow 3/2^-_1$ transition in $^{11}\mathrm{B}$ with the $1^-_4 \rightarrow 1^-_1$ transition in $_{\Lambda}^{ 12}\mathrm{B}$, the present calculation shows that the introduction of a $\Lambda$ hyperon enhances the $B(E2)$ value by approximately 36$\%$, whereas it remains nearly unchanged in the Hyper-Brink cluster model.
 The different change in $B(E2)$ between these two models serves as a probe to assess the importance of cluster-breaking in describing hypernuclear states, based on precise experimental data in the future.